pmjones/adr-example/README.md

 ## _Action_

-The _Action_ classes depend on a 3rd-party HTTP Request object.
+The _Action_ classes depend on 3rd-party HTTP Request and Response interfaces.

-Each _Action_ picks apart the incoming request to pass individual typhinted _Domain_ method arguments.
+Each _Action_ picks apart the incoming request to pass individual typehinted _Domain_ method arguments.
 A differently-constructed _Domain_ might require a different input signature, such as a data transfer object or a catch-all array of all possible request values.

 ## _Domain_